 In the Real World

-What does all this mean for the daily life of condo, HOA and co-op owners?
+What does all this mean for the daily life of condo association, HOA and unit owners?
 A lot.
 Indemnity and liability run in more than one direction in the world of community living.
 Owners indemnify board members against possible liabilities, boards indemnify managing agents against the same, and managing agents indemnify boards.
 It’s more like a five-corner intersection than a two-way street.

 J. David Ramsey, an attorney who specializes in community association law with Becker & Poliakoff in Morristown, says, “Indemnification clauses, as shown above, can protect either the association, or the management company, or both.
 Not all attorneys seek an indemnification from the management company to the association, but we think it is important.
 If you are asking about relationships other than between an association and the management company, they usually protect the association.
 If a landscape contractor, snow removal company, or other vendor wants to do any significant work for the association, the association is usually going to look for protection from any negligence of that vendor.”